mwmbl/book/content/page/roadmap/_index.md

 - Build a framework for incorporating non-profits in new locales
 - Support the formation of locale-specific Mwmbl non-profits across the world
-- Build to full team of 20-30 employees
+- Build the parent organisation to full team of 20-30 employees

-## Financial

-### Medium term goals

-Total yearly revenue goal of £1.5m, split 70% from sales and 30% from donations.

 ## Community

 ### Medium term goals

-  -
+  - Build up our community of crawlers to 10,000 daily active crawlers